heroku/oauth-provider-adapters-for-mcp/README.md

 IDENTITY_REDIRECT_URI=https://<your-remote-mcp-host>/oauth/callback
 ```

-Tip: For most use cases, you can simplify configuration by using the
+For most use cases, you can simplify configuration by using the
 `fromEnvironmentAsync` convenience helper.

-This helper automatically reads all required OIDC configurations from
-environment variables following common naming conventions (see below).
-This
-reduces boilerplate and helps ensure your adapter is configured consistently
+It reduces boilerplate and helps
+ensure your adapter is configured consistently across environments.
+It's
-across environments.
-It is especially useful in production or CI/CD setups where
+especially useful in production or CI/CD setups, where secrets and configuration
-secrets and configuration are injected via environment variables, and it helps
+are injected via environment variables, and helps prevent accidental
-prevent accidental misconfiguration.

-Environemnt variables supported:
+misconfiguration.
+This helper automatically reads all required OIDC
+configurations from the supported environment variables.

+Supported environment variables:

 - `IDENTITY_CLIENT_ID` -> clientId
 - `IDENTITY_CLIENT_SECRET` -> clientSecret